OctoD/entity-decorators/README.md

 This is a member decorator which converts a value to it's bitwise value

+#### ToDate

+This is a member decorator which converts a value to a Date

 #### ToClass

 This is a member decorator which converts a nested object to a decorated class